Mike Ashley, the maverick who changed face of UK sports retail

 From the single shop in the town of Maidenhead, there are now some 400 Sports Direct UK stores and another 260 outlets in 19 markets across Europe.

-Eschewing the trimmings of many retailers, the shops are more like warehouses, crammed with cut-price goods from football boots to golf clubs and from running tops to trainers.
+Eschewing the trimmings of many retailers, the shops are more like warehouses, crammed with cut-price goods from soccer boots to golf clubs and from running tops to trainers.

 They have sounded the death knell for many independent sports outlets up and down the country, one of the criticisms levelled at Sports Direct and its aggressive business model.